sjfricke/MrTruman/Seahaven/docs/setup.md

 We are using ALSA for sound which requires a few things to set up:

-- A series of calls to configure ALSA are needed, we might right a script, but otherwise here are what they should be
+- A series of calls to configure ALSA are needed, we might write a script, but otherwise here are what they should be
 - Mic Input
 	- `amixer -c 0 cset iface=MIXER,name='DEC1 MUX' 'ADC2'`
 	- `amixer -c 0 cset iface=MIXER,name='ADC2 MUX' 'INP3'`